-Online platforms that implement reputation mechanisms to facilitate transactions and build trust in the market usually prevent the transfer of ratings to other platforms, leading to lock-in effects and high switching costs for users.
-This situation can be capitalized by platforms, for example, by charging higher fees to their users.
-In this paper, we theoretically and experimentally investigate the effects of platform pricing on workers’ switching behavior in online labor markets and analyze whether a policy regime with reputation portability could mitigate lock-in effects and reduce the likelihood of worker capitalization by the platform.
+Online platforms that implement reputation mechanisms usually prevent the transfer of ratings to other platforms, leading to lock-in effects and high switching costs for users.
+This situation can be capitalized by platforms, for example, by charging their users higher fees.
+In this paper, we theoretically and experimentally investigate the effects of platformpricing on workers’ switching behavior in online labor markets and analyze whether a policy regime with reputation portability could mitigate lock-in effects and reduce the likelihood of worker capitalization by the platform.
 We further examine switching motives more thoroughly and differentiate between monetary motives and fairness preferences.
-Theoretically, we show the existence of switching costs faced by workers if reputation mechanisms are platform-specific.
+Theoretically, we provide evidence for the existence of switching costs if reputation mechanisms are platform-specific.
 The model predicts that reputation portability lowers switching costs, eliminating the possibility for platforms to capitalize lock-in effects.
 We test our predictions using an online lab-in-the-field experiment.
-The results are in line with our model and suggest that the absence of reputation portability leads to worker lock-in, which can be capitalized by platforms.
+The results are in line with our theoretical model and show that the absence of reputation portability leads to worker lock-in, which can be capitalized by platforms.
 Moreover, reputation portability has a positive impact on the wages of highly rated workers.
-The data further show that the switching of workers is primarily driven by monetary motives, but perceiving the fee as unfair also plays a significant role.
-Finally, we find that workers lower their effort levels after a fee is introduced.
+The data further show that the switching of workers is primarily driven by monetary motives, but perceiving the platform fee as unfair also plays a significant role for workers.

 Privacy as a competition tool